nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

 ## Overview

 This was an internal project I did whilst working at Smartology.
-The company has its own internal dashboard for performing all campaign management tasks for different clients.
+The company has its own internal dashboard for managing all campaign tasks for different clients.

 My role was to lead the UX part of the project and I will describe the UX methods the team have used.
 The project had strict time constraints, so we did not fully utilise the processes to get the data we require.